0

 Gospel Motivation

-Because of the gospel, we want to make His name great in our lives, families, friends, and communities.
-We want to manifest the gospel’s transformative power to all those desperate for the hope it offers.
+Because of the gospel, we want to make His name great in our lives and among our families, friends, and culture.
+We want to show the gospel’s transformative power to all those desperate for the hope it offers.
 Suppose we are not rightly and practically affected by the truths of the gospel.
-In that case, we are not in line with the gospel (Galatians 2:14).
-We must provide our bodies as a sacrifice to our Lord (Romans 12:1-2) as vessels that show off the wonder-working power of the gospel in our lives.
-The more sobering fact we must deal with is the potential to suppress the gospel because of how we live (Romans 1:18).
+If that were true, we would be out of line with the gospel (Galatians 2:14), and we must make our bodies a sacrifice to our Lord (Romans 12:1-2) as vessels that show off the power of the gospel in our lives.
+The more sobering fact we must deal with is the temptation to suppress the gospel through our lifestyles (Romans 1:18).

 Altering the truth is more than an overweight issue.
 I am talking about our affection for Christ.
-Suppose the power of the gospel bought all of us, body and soul.
-In that case, we need to figure out how to practically live out all of the inheritance our Father provides for us (1 Peter 1:4).
-We do not want our lives to be in vain (1 Corinthians 9:27).
-If your mind is more affected by Christ than food, you are in the perfect position to deal with the real problem of overeating.
+The power of the gospel bought all of us, body and soul.
+Therefore, we need to learn how to practically live out all of the inheritance our Father provides for us (1 Peter 1:4).
+We do not want to live in vain (1 Corinthians 9:27).
+If your mind is more affected by Christ than food, you are in the perfect position to deal with the core problem with eating too much.
 Are you ready?
-The next step is to come to a comprehensive understanding of how sin operates in your life.
+The next step is to come to a fuller understanding of how sin operates in your life.
 I will do this by choosing one of the core heart issues listed above—a lack of self-control.

 The Battle of Self-Control

-In this instance, part of the person’s problem is a lack of self-control—a vital aspect of the Spirit’s fruit (Galatians 5:22-23).
-It is not actively and practically working in Mable’s life, so let’s examine Mable’s struggle with self-control.
-A person with little self-control in one area of life will have self-control problems in other spheres.
+In this instance, part of the overeater’s problem is a lack of self-control—a vital aspect of the Spirit’s fruit (Galatians 5:22-23).
+Let’s say that self-control is not practically working in Mable’s life, so let’s examine her struggle.
+A person with little self-control in one area of life will have self-control problems in other areas, too.
 For example, a lady who has trouble controlling her eating habits is overweight.
-In our case study, Mable lacks self-control in this area.
-But if you talk to her, you will realize she lacks self-control in several other aspects of her soul, like worry, anxiousness, fear, and anger.
-Sin does not discriminate.
+In our case study, Mable lacks self-control.
+But as you talk to her, you realize she lacks self-control in several other areas, like worry, anxiousness, fear, and anger.
+Sin will never, ever discriminate.
 Sin seeks to destroy the entire soul, not just part of it.
-It will explore every possible area of our lives, hoping to spread its poison.
-Rarely will you find a person who struggles with self-control fighting only in one place, like overeating.
+It will corrupt every possible area of our lives, hoping to spread its poison.
+Rarely will you find a person who struggles with self-control in a monolithic way, like overeating.
 Here is a possible sin list regarding Mable’s weight problems, looking only at self-control.
-Notice how that one issue snakes its way into many other areas of her life.
+Notice how that one issue snakes its way into other areas of her life.

 • She overeats.